Millions of Australian children just lost access to social media. What’s happening and will it work?

 By Hilary Whiteman, CNN

-Brisbane, Australia (CNN) — Children across Australia will wake up on Wednesday with no access to their social media accounts under a world-first ban designed to shelter those under 16 from addictive algorithms, online predators, and digital bullies.
+Brisbane, Australia (CNN) — Children across Australia woke up on Wednesday with no access to their social media accounts under a world-first ban designed to shelter those under 16 from addictive algorithms, online predators, and digital bullies.

 No other nation has taken such sweeping measures, and the rollout of the tough new law is being closely watched by legislators around the globe.